 The double shower heads are usually not a big expense.
-A single shower head is usually below $30 and for two of them – dual shower head – you’ll really have to look at incredibly high-end nozzles if you want to pay more than $50.
+A single shower head is usually below $30 and for two of them – twin shower head – you’ll really have to look at incredibly high-end nozzles if you want to pay more than $50.

 All of our best dual shower head picks are under $50, here are 2 shower head prices to compare:

 Back To You – Which Dual Head Do You Recommend?

 If you own or had an experience with a certain model of a double-headed shower head, please do share your experience in the comments.